Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Numerical results for a lossy thermal bosonic channel

 In the above, we have set $P=10^{7}$, which is an extremely conservative choice to employ with respect to the fourth assumption on Eve's attack discussed in Section~\ref{sec:channel-assumptions}.
 We have also supposed that Eve's system is a harmonic oscillator.
 Even though the mean photon number of the average input state in all example cases that we consider in what follows is many orders of magnitude smaller than $P=10^{7}$ and the actual physical channel being employed is a pure-loss channel, we can still suppose that the mean energy of the eavesdropper's states is extremely large (way beyond what an eavesdropper might reasonably employ in an attack) and we find that the performance of the discrete-modulation protocols approaches that of the Gaussian-modulation protocol relatively quickly as the constellation size $m^2$ increases.
 One could choose an even more conservative value for $P$, higher than what we have taken.
 However, in our numerics, we have found the same qualitative behavior: that the performance of the discrete-modulation protocol rapidly approaches that of the Gaussian-modulation protocol as the constellation size $m^2$ increases.

-With all these ingredients in hand, we can now numerically evaluate \eqref{eq:key_rate} to obtain a lower bound on the secret-key rate for a pure-loss channel with transmissivity~$\eta$.
-We take the reconciliation efficiency $\beta=0.98$.
+With all these ingredients in hand, we can now numerically evaluate \eqref{eq:key_rate} to obtain a lower bound on the secret-key rate for a lossy thermal bosonic channel with transmissivity~$\eta$ and thermal noise as $N_B$.
+We take the reconciliation efficiency $\beta=0.95$.
 Note that the key rates obtained from \eqref{eq:key_rate} have a dependence on the mean photon number $N_S$ of the input state.
 Thus, to obtain tight lower bounds on the secret-key rate, we also optimize over $N_S$.

-In Figure~\ref{fig:plots1}, we present the main results of our analysis.
+In Figure~\ref{fig:plots1}, we present the achievable key rates obtained from discrete-modulation protocol with homodyne detection if the underlying channel is a pure-loss channel.
+In Figures~\ref{fig:plots2}, and \ref{fig:plots3}, we present the achievable key rates from discrete-modulation protocol with heterodyne detection if the underlying channel is a thermal channel.
 We plot lower bounds for various values of $m^2$ and compare the obtained lower bounds with the Gaussian-modulation protocol.
 It is clear that the secure key rate of the discrete-modulation protocol increases as the constellation size $m^2$ increases.

-As explained before, to obtain the lower bound on the rates given in Figure~\ref{fig:plots1}, we optimize over the mean photon number $N_S$.
+As explained before, to obtain the lower bound on the rates for pure-loss channel and thermal channel, we optimize over the mean photon number $N_S$.
 For the Gaussian-modulation protocol, we find that the optimal variance for secret-key rates decreases with the increase in loss.
 Now, the main idea behind the technique presented in this paper is to discretize the Gaussian probability distribution by a finite constellation of size $m^2$ and calculate the error introduced due to this approximation.
 We find that as the variance of the Gaussian modulation increases, the number of constellation points required to approximate the distribution to an $\varepsilon$ error increases.
 Therefore, for low losses, this technique requires a large number $m^2$ of constellation points to closely match the secret key-rates obtained with Gaussian modulation.